D199 Bola Durian Will Give You A Ball Of A Time

 This despite some cultivars that are known to be elongated, elliptical, and irregular.

-With a fruit that is circular, you’d expect it to be compared to a ball very often.
+With a fruit that is circular and sized like a football, you’d expect it to be compared to a ball very often.
 But this is not the case.

 This is D199.
 Bola, which is the Malay word translated to ball.
 In mandarin, it’s called qiu (球) or sometimes mei qiu (美球) which means beautiful ball.

-It got this name for the obvious reason that the shape of the durian is so rounded and circular that you might even label it a sphere.
+It originated from the small town of Batu Pahat in Johor and got this name for the obvious reason that the shape of the durian is so rounded and circular that you might even label it a sphere.

 Some even claim that from tests conducted in a scientific lab, bola was recorded to have started rolling even when placed on level ground.
 While this is obviously a tongue-in-cheek expression, it demonstrates how prominent this feature is for this cultivar.